In Re: Darkest Hour

 Churchill’s resolve, like the bravery of the soldiers, airmen and ordinary Britons in “Dunkirk,” is offered not as a rebuke to the current generation, but rather as a sop, an easy and complacent fantasy of Imperial gumption and national unity.
 Standing up to the Nazis, an undeniably brave and good thing to have done, is treated like a moral check that can be cashed in perpetuity.
 “Darkest Hour” is proud of its hero, proud of itself and proud to have come down on the right side of history nearly 80 years after the fact.
 It wants you to share that pride, and to claim a share of it.
 But we have nothing to be proud of.

-Here I think it is time to invoke a first hand witness—my British great aunt Florence Trevanion, who wrote faithfully throughout her life to my British-born émigré grandfather who lived in Los Angeles.
+Here I think it is time to invoke a first-hand witness—my British great aunt Florence Trevanion, who wrote faithfully throughout her life to my British-born émigré grandfather who lived in Los Angeles.
 I dusted off the stack of letters in the family archives, and a few excerpts make clear what a total horse’s ass A.O.
-Scott is, and also provides some background for understanding the theme of Churchill’s relation to public sentiment in Darkest Hour.
+Scott is, and also provide some background for understanding the theme of Churchill’s relation to public sentiment in Darkest Hour.
 The first letter here is dated 10 May 1940—the day Churchill became prime minister, and whose envelope bears the seal of the censor who reviewed it:

 10 May 1940: Florence to Norman Hayward: